10 Min Read

 I had an affair for 8 months, which started a year and a half ago.
 My husband fought for our marriage while I struggled through the beginning of an empty nest syndrome and midlife crisis (I've been a stay at home mom of 5 for 21 years).
 He moved in and out multiple times.
 I was never a healer and blamed him for being controlling even after the affair (he was traumatized but I thought he was controlling me.).
 After not seeing the affair partner for 8 months this past year, he contacted me and I talked, texted, met with him for 2 weeks.
 Nothing physical happened but 1 kiss, which I admitted to.
 My husband found out and left.
 He's been gone for over 9 weeks, will not see me or speak to me.
 He blocked my phone and social media.
 The only contact we have are the emails I send.
 He responds to very few and his responses were angry and now are hopeless.
 He says he can't ever trust me and wants a divorce.
 I am VERY remorseful and see everything I did wrong now very clearly.
 I am willing to do anything to repair the damage and restore trust but he sees no hope, although he has admitted to still loving me in emails and to my children.
 He lives in a condo, with very little of his belongings and NO pictures of our family.
 He sees the children very little, except for my 17 year old son, who drives over there almost every day.
 What can I do to make him want to try to make this work?
 We've been together for 27 plus years and married for 24 years, with 5 children.
 The youngest is 12.
 The oldest is 20.
 Please help.
 My love letters, filled with apologies, explanations and promises don't seem to help.
 I am seeing a counselor twice a week and have changed all of my routines.
 What can I do?" -Janelle

-Janelle's story is a great example of how the pain of midlife crisis and the ways people seek relief can end up multiplying the pain and causing long lasting, if not permanent, damage as it hurts others.
+Janelle's story is a great example of how the pain of a midlife crisis can drive people seek to relief through an affair.
+Sadly, like in Janelle’s situation, this generally only multiplies the pain and causes long-lasting, if not permanent, damage to others.